 Although it usually isn’t the case, sometimes satellite internet is faster than DSL.
-Faster speeds will largely depend on your location
+Faster speeds will largely depend on your location.

 While rural internet providers are few and far between, a good DSL service provider can be a lifesaver.

 o break it down, here are the main points when comparing rural DSL service vs Satellite:

 A Satellite internet plan is not the best option for you if data limits are an issue.
 Dish offers more readily available internet, while DSL may be unavailable where you live.

 Here are some common rural internet options:

-For example, companies such as SpaceX have announced plans to launch low-orbit satellites in 2021 which will compete head on against DSL providers by providing service over shorter distances - less than 40 miles downrange during day time hours before going below 10 mile range at night.
+For example, companies such as SpaceX have announced plans to launch low-orbit satellites in 2021, which will compete head-on against DSL providers by providing service over shorter distances - less than 40 miles downrange during daytime hours before going below 10-mile range at night.

 Fixed wireless Internet service is a great way to get high-speed internet if you live in an area where it's available.
 It has many benefits over satellite and DSL, including faster speeds!
-Fixed wirelessly operates by relying on direct point-to-point connections instead of physical wiring like other types do; this usually results in much quicker download times than either wired or Wireless Services (SAT).
+Fixed wirelessly operates by relying on direct point-to-point connections instead of physical wiring like other types do; this usually results in much quicker download times than wired or Wireless Services (SAT).
 The only downside?
-Not very widespread availability which means that not everyone can take advantage - though there are still ways around these limitations!).
+Not very widespread availability means that not everyone can take advantage - though there are still ways around these limitations!).

 If you're tired of your internet services provider being slow, unreliable and overpriced - then it's time for a change.
 Thankfully, our comprehensive search algorithm can help determine the best options available to get reliable high-speed service at an unbeatable price!